Azure/actions/docs/action-from-pipeline-task.md

 You can ignore the above attributes while converting your task.json

-Please find some examples below -
+Please find below some examples for conversion -

 | From | To |
 |-----|-----|